Firefighters, agriculture, Purple Heart recipients, Breast cancer awareness, you name it.

 These plates featured a picture of a fireman on the left, walking dramatically into (or out of) a burning building.
 The word "FIREFIGHTER" appears in red block type against a black background at the bottom of the plate.
 Only active or retired firefighters can apply for this type of plate.

 Early plates had license numbers consisting of 3 digits followed by 3 letters.
-No attempt was made to avoid overlapping with blue passenger plate license numbers assigned in the late 1970s.
-Most likely, the existence of the firefighter image was part of the entry in DMV's database.
-The unused letter combinations may have been divided up between the firefighter plates and the agriculture plates in 2013.
+The YOM-ineligible letter combinations may have been divided up between the firefighter plates and the agriculture plates in 2013.
 Some online images depict firefighter plates with 3 letters followed by 3 digits.
 Later license numbers follow the A000A0 pattern of the agriculture plates.

 These plates featured a space off to the left where the plate owner could choose which military service logo to place there.
 There are over seventy logos available on CalVet as of 2025.
 At the bottom were red and blue stripes with the word "VETERAN" in red block type.
 Early license number patterns consisted of 3 letters followed by 3 digits.
 Later license number patterns consisted of 3 digits followed by 3 letters, getting as far as the H's until the plate style was discontinued.

 These plates feature a space off to the left; the plate owner can choose which military service logo to place there.
 There are over seventy logos available on CalVet as of 2025.
 At the bottom is a thick red stripe; the words "HONORING VETERANS" appear in white block type in the middle of the red stripe.
 Early license number patterns consisted of 3 digits followed by 3 letters, starting in the H's.
 Later license number patters consist of A, followed by 3 digits, followed by a letter, followed by 0.
-No attempt seems to have been made to avoid overlapping with the license numbers issued for Firefighter plates.
+It is unclear to me how these license numbers avoided overlapping with the license numbers issued for Firefighter plates.

 These plates feature a drawing of a cat and dog off to the left, and the words "SPAY & NEUTER SAVES LIVES" at the bottom in red block type.
 License number patterns consist of 3 digits followed by 3 letters.
 The 3 letter combinations are always a word related to pets and neutering, such as CAT, PUG, SAT, MUT, YES, WAG, and END.